 The American victory in the battle of Lake Erie gave the country and the United States Navy a memorable slogan of positive accomplishments, “We have met the enemy and they are ours…” Today there stands at Put-in-Bay a beautiful Greek Doric column, Perry’s Victory and International Peace Memorial.
-This 352-foot granite shaft commemorates not only a naval battle but a peace which has lasted for more than 150 years of Put-in-Bay history.
+This 352-foot granite shaft commemorates not only a naval battle but a peace that has lasted for more than 150 years of Put-in-Bay history.

 The brigs, ships, and sloops with their long guns and carronades that once graced Put-in-Bay are gone.

 Their place has been taken by yachts and sailboats.
 Many captains of these pleasure craft plot a course for South Bass Island seeking relaxation from the tensions of the city.
 Others — yachtless landlubbers — board, the Put-in-Bay Ferry or airplanes for their trip to an island in Ohio’s Lake Erie vacationland, Urban and rural tourists, have been coming to the Put-in-Bay for over 100 years.
-From the top of the Perry Memorial, visitors can observe the site of the Battle of Lake Erie.
-They can also probe the depths of the caves, bicycle around the island, or sip locally produced wine or grape juice.
+They tour the island on Put-in-Bay Golf Cart Rentals which serve as the principal method of getting around on the island.

-In the late 1800s large steamships brought tourists to Put-in-Bay
+In the late 1800s, large steamships brought tourists to Put-in-Bay

 In its heyday, around the 1850s to the 1900s, several steamships, some holding up to 1.500 passengers, serviced the island regularly.
 Tourists were treated to a variety of hotels, including 300 x 600-foot Hotel Victory with 625 guest rooms, at that time the largest resort hotel in America featuring the first coed swimming pool.
 Elaborate ceremonies were planned for the laying of the cornerstone of The Victory.

 South Bass Island has been a summer resort for more than 100 years.
 Today Put-in-Bay is a vibrant tourist resort complete with bars, restaurants, boating, fishing, a monument, caves, and much more.
 Modern Put-in-Bay Hotels and Resorts offer visitors comfortable lodging accommodations, with some featuring popular swim-up bars and Caribbean themes.
-For more information Put-in-Bay, we suggest you visit the Put-in-Bay Vistors and Convention Bureau website.
+For more information on Put-in-Bay, we suggest you visit the Put-in-Bay Visitors and Convention Bureau website.
 For information on getting to the Put-in-Bay Ferry, The Jet Express, please visit our maps page